>_

 Normalisation

-• It is used to minimise the redundancy from a relations.
-It is also used to eliminate undesirable characteristics like Insertion, Update, and Deletion Anomalies.
+• It is used to minimise redundancy from relations.
+It also eliminates undesirable characteristics like Insertion, Update, and Deletion Anomalies.

-• Normalisation divides the composite attributes into individual attributes OR larger table into smaller and links them using relationships.
+• Normalisation divides composite attributes into individual attributes OR larger tables into smaller ones and links them using relationships.

-• The normal form is used to reduce redundancy from the database table.
+• The normal form is used to ensure a structured, non-redundant database architecture.

 1Functional Dependency (FD)